inspircd/docs/docs/2/commands/_cmd_kick.md

 Kicks one or more users from the specified channel.

-You must at least a channel half-operator, or channel operator if that channel mode is not enabled, and must be an equal or higher rank to the user you are kicking.
+You must be at least a channel half-operator, or channel operator if that channel mode is not enabled, and must be an equal or higher rank to the user you are kicking.

 #### Example Usage